nikito-error/nikito-error/README.md

 - 🌱 I’m currently learning **Spring, Competitive programming tasks.**

-- 👨‍💻 What I'm searching for:   **At the moment, I'm working for Broadcom Inc.**
+- 👨‍💻 What I'm searching for:   **At the moment, I'm unemployed.
+I'm looking for a friendly corporation with good people.</br>
+I was in one, two companies, albeit for a short time, and I realized that money is not the most important thing, but people's attitude.<br>
+I hope to contact with me only firms with good attitude and respect to newcomers.**

-- ⚡ About my applications:</br> **Created utilities for supporting software development procedures.</br>Participated in understanding of latest industry trends. </br>Formulated requirements and designed advanced technology projects.</br> Designed and developed C, C++, Java and iOS apps.</br> Developed and updated software requirements, documents and validation processes.</br> Prepared and modified software testing processes and reports.</br> Provided technical guidance during designing and code reviews. </br> Conducted unit and regression testing and maintained test automation.**
+- ⚡ About my applications:</br> **Created utilities for supporting software development procedures.</br>Participated in understanding of latest industry trends. </br>Formulated requirements and designed advanced technology projects.</br> Designed and developed Java, C#, C++ and iOS apps.</br> Developed and updated software requirements, documents and validation processes.</br> Prepared and modified software testing processes and reports.</br> Provided technical guidance during designing and code reviews.**

 - 📫 How to reach me **nikolaynikolaev9933@gmail.com**